Justin-Insight/Greiber-Heating-Sheet-Metal/content/_index.md

 ---
 title: Home
-page_title: Heating and Cooling Experts
+page_title: Heating and Cooling Experts in Waunakee, WI
-heroTitle: Heating and Cooling Experts
+heroTitle: Heating and Cooling Experts in Waunakee, WI
-description: Heating & Air Conditioning—experts in commercial & residential HVAC, geothermal heating, cooling, ventilation & Carrier equipment.
+description: Greiber Heating & Sheet Metal offers residential HVAC repair, furnace, air conditioning or cooling service plus quality Carrier equipment in Waunakee, Wisconsin
 intro:
-  heading: Intro Heading
+  heading: Committed to Comfort Since 1945
-  copy: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Aliquet sagittis id consectetur purus ut.
-Eu lobortis elementum nibh tellus molestie nunc non blandit.
+  copy: As a fourth-generation, family-owned business, Greiber Heating & Sheet Metal has served Waunakee and the surrounding Dane County area with premier residential heating and cooling services for decades.
+Whether a repair, replacement or entire system installation, we take great pride in personalized service, custom HVAC solutions and dedication to getting the job done right.
+As an award-winning Carrier supplier, Greiber Heating & Sheet Metal’s commitment to comfort is matched by only the highest quality equipment.
   image: knope-heating-and-air-conditioning
   imageAlt: Carrier service repairmen meeting with client and looking and furnaces and air conditioning units
 awards: